ergoplatform/ergodocs/docs/dev/protocol/tx/min-fee.md

 /// details | Special Considerations
     {type: info, open: true}
 While the minimal fee is a standard, miners have the discretion to select transactions based on economic incentives.
 This means that while transactions offering higher fees per byte or per execution unit are usually be prioritized.
 They can choose to include their transactions above others when [collecting storage rent](rent-fees.md).
+When calculating the fee per byte or the fee per validation cost unit, miners firstly filter out the fee boxs by checking the propositionBytes in R1 register using **feeProposition**, and then sum up these boxs' Erg value, finally, the sum is divided by the transaction's size or total validation cost to get a result.
+The final result is the basis for sorting those transactions in mempool.
 ///

 ## Collecting Fees